mcln/demo-webapp/README.md

     You should see the nodes in your EKS cluster.

-## Deploying the Application

-The application is deployed using Helm and the configuration files located in `kubernetes/simple-web-app`.

-1. Navigate to the `kubernetes/simple-web-app` directory:
-    ```bash
-    cd kubernetes/simple-web-app
-    ```

-2. Deploy the application using Helm:
-    ```bash
-    helm install simple-web-app .
-    ```

-3. Verify the deployment:
-    ```bash
-    ### Installing and Configuring NGINX
+## Set up Nginx for Ingress

-    To install and configure NGINX as part of your deployment, follow these steps:
+    Before deploying the web application, you need to install and configure NGINX as an Ingress Controller.
+Follow these steps:

     1. Add the NGINX Helm repository:
         ```bash